kaizen-solutions/virgil/README.md

   )
 ```

+### Underlying driver configuration
+This library is built on the Datastax Java Driver, please see the
+[Datastax Java Driver documentation](https://docs.datastax.com/en/developer/java-driver/4.15) if you would like to
+configure the driver.

 ### Why the name Virgil?
 Virgil was an ancient Roman poet who composed an epic poem about Cassandra and so we thought it would be appropriate.